A Way to Network with Other OEHS Professionals in Your Area

 Membership in an AIHA local section provides you with a wide range of networking opportunities in the occupational health and safety field.
 AIHA national membership is not required in joining an AIHA local section, but membership in both organizations is strongly encouraged to maximize benefits.
 Just look at the opportunities our local sections can offer you:

-Meet and network with other OEHS professionals in your region
+Meet and network with other OEHS professionals and vendors in your region

 Sharpen your skills with professional development opportunities